 Lisa comes to work an hour late, bleary-eyed and with the excuse that she overslept - she can barely keep her eyes open at her desk!
 You overhear her telling someone that she's a bartender a few nights a week for extra cash.
 Meanwhile, Dina hasn't come in at all with the excuse that she's at a funeral - again - but you know she's doing freelance graphic design work from home for a friend of yours.
 What can you as an employer do if your employee has a side job?
 Read on to find out...

-When your employee moonlights by working for other people part-time, The Practical Guide to Human Resources Management
+When your employee moonlights by working for other people part-time, the Labour Law for Managers

 reveals what you can do to protect your business interests…